I – What Is Dry Eyes

 Many studies on the benefits of omega 3 fatty acids have been done.
 Omega 3 fatty acids are beneficial in reducing depression, relieving rheumatoid arthritis, reducing blood pressure, improving the cardiovascular health, preventing the early preterm birth and lowering the risk of macular degeneration.
-In this article about natural home remedies for dry eyes, I would like to mention omega 3 fatty acids as a good necessary nutrient for the eye health.
+In this article about natural home remedies for dry eyes, we would like to mention omega 3 fatty acids as a good necessary nutrient for the eye health.
 Omega 3 fatty acids have the ability to relieving the irritation caused by dry eyes.
 Moreover, the anti-inflammatory properties omega 3 fatty acids can help to stimulate the production of higher-quality tears.
 To protect your eyes and improve your eye’s health, you can take omega 3 fatty acids supplements or consume foods that are rich in this nutrient.
 Some rich sources of omega 3 fatty acids include flaxseed oil, chia seeds, palm oil, walnut, soybean oil, eggs and fatty fish like mackerel, sardine, salmon and tuna.

 Dry eyes can be treated with antioxidants.
 This is because dry eyes may be caused by free radical damage such as oxidative stress that results from aging, poor diet, lack of exercise, chronic stress, medications and unhealthy lifestyles such as smoking or drinking alcohol.
 Antioxidants play the important role in slowing down the oxidation process.
 In order to relieve dry eyes and fasten the healing process, you should consume enough green vegetables and colorful fruits like acerola cherries, chard, kale, goji berry, acai berry, spinach, etc.